Cyber Forensics

 Using the shellbags explorer we can also analyze the active registry.
 Select load an active registry which will load the registry in use by the active user.

-The shellbags are successfully parsed from the active registry.
+They successfully parse the shellbags from the active registry.

 The shellbags parse contains the shellbags entries created based on users’ activities.
 As depicted earlier the folder renamed will have a similar MFT entry number.
 Here, I have created a folder named “raaj” and we will be further renaming it to “geet”.